shulter/cnc-configs/justinbieber/readme.md

+Retrofit of Weeke BP12 Optimat

+LinuxCNC uspace Debian 1kHz on Lenovo W510 laptop, Mesa 7i80DB, Mesa 7i77

+Y: STMBL V3.4, servo motor motor has a faulty tachogenerator hence the Indramat servo amp can't be used.
+STMBL closes loop with encoder, no need for tacho
-Retrofit of Weeke BP12 Optimat, Indramat TDM Analog Servo Amps
+X, Z: Indramat TDM Analog Servo Amps
+ISO30 Spindle:

 IO mapping
+200..300 Inputs, ie. signals coming from the machine generated with switches 300..400 Outputs
+1000=< limit switches

 | Con No|  Descr                            | 7177 pin                    | Con No2|